26 Types of Bats Found In Texas! (ID GUIDE)

 pallid bat range map

-Pallid Bats eat various foods, including both ground and flying insects, nectar, and scorpions.
+Pallid Bats eat various foods, including ground and flying insects, nectar, and scorpions.
 They like a balanced diet with their food buzzing, sweet, and spicy.

 This loud bat is known to bare its teeth and buzz when frightened or angered.

-#19.
+#17.
 California Myotis

 • Myotis californicus